Blind-spots of Randomized Benchmarking Under Temporal Correlations: non-Markovian ASF and conditions for Blindness to RB protocol

 \section{non-Markovian ASF and conditions for Blindness to RB protocol}

-Randomized benchmarking provides a scalable method to estimate the average error rates of a gate set without incurring the resource costs of full process tomography.
+The RB protocol estimates the average error rate of a gate set without incurring the resource costs of full process tomography \cite{White_PRXQ_2022,roy2026practicaltomographymultitimeprocesses}.
 However, this averaging procedure can also mask important non-Markovian effects.
 As shown in Sec.~\ref{Non-Markovian processes with classical memory}, classical-memory error models can produce ASFs with multiple decay parameters, which can in principle reveal signatures of non-Markovian behavior.
 Nevertheless, there exist scenarios where the resulting ASF is indistinguishable from that of a purely Markovian noise model.

 In this section, we establish criteria under which classical-memory errors are effectively \emph{blind} to the RB protocol, rendering them undetectable through standard ASF analysis.